Inozyme Pharma is a global leader in developing therapies for rare mineralization disorders.

 His research achievements include works in translational inflammation and skeletal and arterial biology, clinical trials, management guidelines, and outcomes.
 With lab trainees and mentees, he published pioneering work in innate immunity-modulated and metabolically regulated chondrocyte pro-catabolic and pro-calcifying differentiation therapy targets for diseases of pathologic calcification and tissue degeneration.
 This includes seminal molecular identification of ENPP1 as the principal chondrocyte PPi-generating ectoenzyme.
 He identified autosomal recessive ENPP1 deficiency as molecular and genetic etiology of the severe arterial-periarticular calcifying orphan disease general arterial calcification of infancy (GACI).
 This work led to a broader recognition of GACI, genetic screening protocols, and now the development of biologic ENPP1 enzyme replacement therapy.
 He serves on multiple editorial boards and NIH and foundation scientific advisory committees.
 Dr. Terkeltaub is a graduate of McGill University, where he completed his medicine residency and Rheumatology Fellowship.Read More +Read Less -

-David Thompson rejoined our leadership team in July 2021 as chief development officer, after previously serving as our senior vice president and chief scientific officer from 2018 to 2020.
+David Thompson is currently a senior advisor.
+Dr. Thompson previously served on our leadership team as chief development officer in 2021, after serving as our senior vice president and chief scientific officer from 2018 to 2020.
 In his former role, Dr. Thompson was responsible for scientific research as the company built its proprietary pipeline of investigational therapies, beginning with INZ-701.

 He has more than 30 years of experience designing and leading research and development programs focused on bone disorders and phosphate regulation.
 Prior to joining Inozyme Pharma, Dr. Thompson was a founder and president of Azure Biotech, where he was responsible for the development of a novel formulation of lasofoxifene, a non-steroidal selective estrogen receptor modulator used for the prevention and treatment of osteoporosis and the treatment of vaginal atrophy.
 Previously, Dr. Thompson held executive positions in clinical research and drug development in multiple biopharma companies, including Alexion Pharmaceuticals, where he led the clinical development of asfotase alfa for the treatment of hypophosphatasia; and Pfizer, where he oversaw the osteoporosis research and frailty discovery groups.
 While at Merck Research Labs, he conducted preclinical work and participated in the early clinical development of alendronate for the treatment of osteoporosis.
 Dr. Thompson received his M.A. from the University of Montana and both his M.S. and Ph.D. from the University of Connecticut.Read More +Read Less -